Second work of grace: Keswickian theology

 Keswickian theology teaches a second work of grace that occurs through "surrender and faith", in which God keeps an individual from sin.
 Keswickian denominations, such as the Christian and Missionary Alliance, differ from the Wesleyan-Holiness movement in that the Christian and Missionary Alliance does not see entire sanctification as cleansing one from original sin, whereas holiness denominations espousing the Wesleyan-Arminian theology affirm this belief.

 Holiness Pentecostalism

 Holiness Pentecostalism (the original branch of Pentecostalism) was born out of a Wesleyan-Arminian theological background.
 William J. Seymour and Charles Fox Parham, the architects of Holiness Pentecostalism, taught three definite works of grace that were accomplished instantaneously: (1) the New Birth, (2) entire sanctification, and (3) speaking in tongues.
-In early Pentecostal thought, speaking in tongues was considered the third work of grace that followed the new birth (first work of grace) and entire sanctification (second work of grace).
+In early Pentecostal thought (known as Holiness Pentecostalism), speaking in tongues was considered the third work of grace that followed the new birth (first work of grace) and entire sanctification (second work of grace).
 Holiness Pentecostal denominations, such as the Apostolic Faith Church, continue to teach this.

 Finished Work Pentecostals (a branch of Pentecostalism that emerged in 1910) reject the second work of grace to mean entire sanctification.